klinker41/android-smsmms/README.md

 ##### This library is still in __BETA__ and has a long way to go...
 APIs may not be final and things will most likely change.

 If you've got a better way to do things, send me a pull request!
-The library was created specifically for [Sliding Messaging Pro](https://play.google.com/store/apps/details?id=com.klinker.android.messaging_donate&hl=en) and some things work the way they do specifically for that app.
+The library was created specifically for [Sliding Messaging Pro](https://play.google.com/store/apps/details?id=com.klinker.android.messaging_donate&hl=en) and [EvolveSMS](https://play.google.com/store/apps/details?id=com.klinker.android.evolve_sms&hl=en) and some things work the way they do specifically for those apps.

 ---